 - Wrapping it Up

-There are two great resources to take you step-by-step through the search and screen process: the Recruitment Guide and the Employee Recruiting Checklist.
-The Guide provides a more detailed look than the Checklist.
+There are two great resources to take you step-by-step through the search and screen process: the Recruitment Guide and the Recruiting and Search Committee Chair Checklist The Guide provides a more detailed look than the Checklist.
 This article contains highlights and links to supplement those resources for your convenience.
 Both resources provide the information needed to help you hire the best candidate while maintaining compliance with the applicable policies and regulations.

 Unit Director Search?
 Be sure to follow the notification process as defined in the FASRP.